tomsasani/bxd_mutator_manuscript/README.md

 **IMPORTANT NOTE:**

 >Identifying singletons is much, much easier if the `identify_singletons.smk` pipeline is run on a high-performance computing system.
-The `identify_singletons.smk` pipeline involves downloading the BXD VCF (~70 Gbp), the mm10 reference genome (~3 Gbp), and many Gbps of phastCons scores.
+The `identify_singletons.smk` pipeline involves downloading the BXD VCF (~70 Gb), the mm10 reference genome (~1 Gb), and many Gbs of phastCons scores.
 It also involves hundreds of individual steps, so it will finish much more quickly if those steps are run in parallel.

 >If you want to generate all raw data from scratch, see the section entitled [Usage for generating all raw data](#usage-data).